monitoring

 Meaning

-When running on a heterogeneous cluster, the DataImportCronTemplate objects (DICTs; also known as golden images) in the hyperconverged cluster operator (HCO) must be annotated with the ssp.kubevirt.io/dict.architectures annotation, where the value is the list of the architectures supported by the image that is defined in each DICT.
+When running on a heterogeneous cluster, the DataImportCronTemplate objects (DICTs; also known as golden images) in the hyperconverged cluster operator (HCO) must be annotated with the ssp.kubevirt.io/dict.architectures annotation.
+The value of this annotation is a list of architectures supported by the image, which is defined in each DICT.

 For pre-defined DICTs, this annotation is already set.
 For custom DICTs (user-defined DICTs), this annotation must be set by the user in the HyperConverged custom resource (CR).